webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Coaxing-Power.md

 - Ability/Cost/2
 - Ability/Tier/Low
 - Ability/Pool/Intellect
-- Ability/Categories/META
+- Ability/Categories/Meta
 ---

 ## Coaxing Power
+>2  Intellect

 You boost the power or function of a machine so that it operates at one level higher than normal for one hour.
 Action to initiate.